PrimeTimeTran/next-blog/data/blog/closure.md

 })
 ```

+We pass in the token we manually created earlier in the headers following best practices.
 The numbering is important here.
 The middleware beginning with `00` will run before `01`.
+So we'll extract the token first then use it to query our DB for our user.

 ```sh
 $ curl -i -H "Accept: application/json" -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImxvaUBsdHJhbi5uZXQiLCJpYXQiOjE3NDUxMTI1MDAsImV4cCI6MjA2MDQ3MjUwMH0.m66vk-I0HJhJOU9vcz61zrQzI_Mbnr-50P8B-_DQqNo" http://localhost:3001/api